FormidableLabs/builder/README.md

 #### Initializing your project

-An archetype is simply a standard npm module w/ a valid `package.json`.
+An archetype is simply a standard npm module with a valid `package.json`.
 To set up a new archetype from scratch, make a directory for your new archetype, initialize NPM and link it for ease of development.